vampserv/getting-started-ios/README.md

 In this tutorial, you will learn how to build a "Jumpstart" iOS app that interacts with a "Jumpstart" Mobile Backend running locally.

 ### Prerequisites
-1. MAB tool
+1. Mobile App Builder tool
 2. Xcode 5
 3. CocoaPods

 ### Build the Mobile Backend

-To build the Jumpstart server, you can run the following MAB command:
+To build the Jumpstart server, you can run the following command on the Mobile App Builder tool:

     jumpstart@local:mab> run jumpstart.mab